AEB-labs/docs-transport-freight-management/docs/Document Service/getting-started-5.md

 next:
   description: ''
 ---
 You want to add document or label generation to your current ERP system?
 You want to print documents, or labels using data of your system?
-Or you need to upload, save and archive documents?Or do you intend to relate uploaded documents to a business object?
+Or you need to upload, save and archive documents?
+Or do you intend to relate uploaded documents to a business object?
 No problem: State-of-the-art APIs make it easy to integrate document service into your IT environment.

 # Tutorial

 In order to optimally use the full potential of the _Document Service_, it is important to look around and see what's available there.

-1. First, there are some [<<glossary:Document processor>>s](doc:document-processors).
+1. First, there are some [<glossary:Document processor>s](doc:document-processors).
 This helps you to understand what kind of documents we can generate for you.
-2. Categorized by the <<glossary:Document processor tag>>, there exist <<glossary:Document template>>s.
+2. Categorized by the <glossary:Document processor tag>, there exist <glossary:Document template>s.
 See which templates we have already [prepared for you](doc:document-templates).
 3. Then, pick a template and [generate documents](doc:document-preparation) with it.
 Use the existing examples or your own data.

 # Quick Examples